brokenhandsio/vapor-dynamodb-sessions/README.md

     </a>
 </p>

-A simple library to use DynamoDB to back Vapor's sessions
+A simple library to use DynamoDB with [Soto](https://github.com/soto-project/soto) to back Vapor's sessions.

 ## Installation